Please find below the Golden Eagles Athletics Handbook which contains all relevant information for sport at GSS.

 • Supervision- at any sports activity it is important for parents to understand that athletes will be both directly supervised and indirectly supervised.
 Direct supervision includes the times when an athlete is with their coach(es) and/or chaperone(s).
 This includes practice and game times.
 Indirect supervision includes times when an athlete may not be with his/her coach(es) and/or chaperone(s).
 An example would be shopping at a mall.
 In cases of indirect supervision, athletes will always be given a cell phone number and know where to find his/her coach(es)/chaperone(s).
 In cases of indirect supervision athletes will be expected to be with another athlete ("buddy") at all times.

-There is a $25 athlete fee charged per sport played.
-This fee covers a team photo for each player and the cost to replace team uniforms regularly.
+There is a $50 athlete fee.
+This fee is used to help replace equipment and the cost to replace team uniforms regularly.

 Tournament fees are charged at GSS to cover the associated costs incurred to participate on a team.
 These fees are charged per team per season.
 Team expenses are on a cost sharing basis and will cover items such as entry fees, transportation, accommodation, and coach's expenses.
 Cost will depend on number of tournaments intended to play, number of home and home games and amount of travel.
 Athletes are responsible for their own food and personal expenses.
 Fees can be paid to the school office.
 Cheques are recommended and should be made out to Golden Secondary School.
 If financial assistance is needed, please contact the Athletic Department or School Administration.